craigfrancis/framework/framework/0.1/doc/helpers/secrets.md

     ./cli --upload=demo
     ./cli --upload=live

-The upload process will find missing secrets, and either prompt for the value, or generate a key.
+The upload process will find missing secret, and either prompt for the value, or generate a key.

 Or, to just run this check separately:

-    ./cli --secrets=check
+    ./cli --secret=check

 As the `/etc/prime-config-key` is not readable, you will either need to: